 You're also going to look for signs of spoilage.
 Here are the two that matter most:

 - Sliminess.
 If food feels like it has a slimy coating on it, throw it out.
 Do not try to salvage it, even if the slime is not accompanied by a sour smell.
 It's spoiled.
-This is common especially on meat--so if that lunch meat you found in the back of the fridge smells okay but has a weird texture, toss it.
+This is common especially on meat--so if that lunch meat you found in the back of the fridge smells okay but looks shiny or has a weird texture, toss it.

 Sometimes mold and slime are obvious.
 But not always.
 Bread, for example, can harbor tiny mold spots that aren't easy to notice.